 While the crust bakes, let’s make the chocolate pie filling.

 Start by whisking eggs and sugar in a medium saucepan over medium-low heat.
 We won’t cook this pie filling so this step makes the raw eggs safe for consumption.
 Cook the eggs to 160 degrees F whisking constantly.
 Be patient here, don’t boost the heat to speed up the process.
 You don’t want to cook the eggs to a sugary scramble.

 We want this French Silk Pie recipe to be chocolate, of course.
-After the eggs come to temperature, pour in melted chocolate and a pinch of salt and vanilla extract and whisk to combine.
+After the eggs come to temperature, pour in melted chocolate, a pinch of salt, and vanilla extract and whisk to combine.
 The mixture will feel like it thickens and tightens some – that’s right.
 Whisk to glossy smooth and allow to cool to room temperature.

 Once the chocolate cools, whip unsalted butter in a medium bowl just to ensure that it’s super well softened and spreadable.

 Add the melted chocolate and egg mixture and whip on medium speed for about 5 minutes to thick and well combined.

 The cooled chocolate mixture will feel like a sticky, glossy chocolate wonder.

 We’ll lighten it with softly whipped, very lightly sweetened cream.
 Gently fold in the whipped cream in three batches to keep from deflating the cream.